-Clause 33 of the Bill seeks to amend section 189A of the Act to preclude a party from unreasonably refusing to agree to extend the period for consultation over a proposed retrenchment.
+Clause 39 of the Bill seeks to amend section 189A of the Act to preclude a party from unreasonably refusing to agree to extend the period for consultation over a proposed retrenchment.
 Section 189A is also amended by deleting subsection (19), which set out the test for determining the substantive fairness of a dismissal under section 189A.
 Specifying the test to be applied in section 189A retrenchments has lead to uncertainty about whether and to what extent this should apply to cases of retrenchment where section 189 applies.
 The courts should retain their discretion to develop the jurisprudence in this area in the light of the circumstances and facts of each case and to articulate general principles applicable to all retrenchment cases.

-Clause 34 of the Bill seeks to amend section 190 of the Act to create certainty about the date of dismissal if an employee is dismissed on notice but paid all outstanding salary due to him or her before expiry of the notice period.
+Clause 40 of the Bill seeks to amend section 190 of the Act to create certainty about the date of dismissal if an employee is dismissed on notice but paid all outstanding salary due to him or her before expiry of the notice period.

-Clause 35 of the Bill seeks to amend section 191 of the Act to cater for any agreed extension of the conciliation period.
+Clause 41 of the Bill seeks to amend section 191 of the Act to cater for any agreed extension of the conciliation period.
 The jurisdiction of the CCMA to arbitrate disputes about dismissals for operational requirements involving only one employee is clarified.
 In addition, the CCMA will have jurisdiction to arbitrate disputes about dismissals for operational requirements involving small employers, namely, those employing less than 10 employees.
 This is aimed at providing cheaper and less formal adjudication in these circumstances.

-Clause 36 of the Bill seeks to substitute the heading to Chapter IX of the Act with the heading, REGULATION OF NON-STANDARD EMPLOYMENT AND GEN-ERAL PROVISIONS.
+Clause 42 of the Bill seeks to substitute the heading to Chapter IX of the Act with the heading, REGULATION OF NON-STANDARD EMPLOYMENT AND GEN-ERAL PROVISIONS.
 Substantive amendments are made to Chapter IX to protect three categories of non-standard employees: employees placed by temporary employment services, employees engaged on fixed term contracts and part-time employees.
 Sections 198A, 198B and 198C extend significant protection to employees earning under the earnings threshold as provided for in section 6(3) of the Basic Conditions of Employment Act.
+The majority of these protections are only extended to employees after they have been in employment for six months.
+This creates an appropriate balance between the need to protect vulnerable employees against the potential for abuse and the need to permit short-term flexibility.

-Clause 37 of the Bill seeks to amend section 198 of the Act in order to effectively address certain problems and abusive practices associated with temporary employment services or commonly referred to as "labour brokers".
+Clause 43 of the Bill seeks to amend section 198 of the Act in order to effectively address certain problems and abusive practices associated with temporary employment services or commonly referred to as "labour brokers".
 The main thrust of the amendments is to restrict the employment of more vulnerable, lower-paid workers by a temporary employment service to situations of genuine and relevant "temporary work", and to introduce other measures to protect workers employed by temporary employment services.